Skip to content

 • If you want to run migrations and seeds each time your application deploys, for each code commit and deploy.

-• This is not the best option if you want to load a set of data a single time when the Preview Environment is launched.
+• This is not the best option if you want to load data one time when the preview environment is launched.

 Benefits